Course Outline

 Blended learning

-Tutorial/Workshop 1 – Tutorials are face-to-face.
-Tutorial materials will be provided weekly on Canvas.
+Tutorial/Workshop 1 – On campus tutorials.
 2hrs Week 1 10 times

 Course Topics